mojaloop/mojaloop-business-docs/vuepress/docs/guides/key-terms-kpis.md

 **Priority:** A category used to identify the relative importance of an incident or change.
 Priority is used to identify required times for actions to be taken.

-**Release management:** Release management is the process of managing, planning, scheduling, implementing, and controlling a software build through different stages and environments.
+**Release management:** Release management is the process of managing, planning, scheduling, implementing, and controlling a software build through different stages and environments **, with the goal of delivering features to customers or end users**.

 **Request for Change (RFC):** The Request for Change (or simply Change Request) is a formal request for the implementation of a change.
 The RFC is a precursor to the "Change Record" and contains all information required to approve and execute a change.